 This is easier said than done especially as everyones reason for separating is different and things can be complicated.
 It can be easy to project blame on a specific parent, or feel like you have to take sides, but try to maintain your relationship with both parents.

-It’s an emotional and upsetting time for everyone; if you feel like you’re been forcing to pick sides tell your parents that it is upsetting you.
+It’s an emotional and upsetting time for everyone; if you feel like you’re been forced to pick sides tell your parents that it is upsetting you and that you’re not comfortable being put in the middle of things.

 Cut Your Parents Some Slack